Lindsey Pelas Sizzles In Revealing Crocheted Swimsuit For Sexy Instagram Video

 Hey all you cool cats and kittens ???? as soon as I am released from this germ jail it’s going to be nothing but skimpy bikinis and tropical vacations.
 You have my word!
 Xoxo ???? ???? @BangEnergy @BangRevolution.Apparel Follow the inventor @BangEnergy.CEO #EnergyDrink #BangEnergy

-The entire swimsuit was crafted from a super sexy crocheted material that gave followers even more glimpses of her sun-kissed skin as she walked down the beach, posed in the sand and more.
+The entire suit was crafted from a crocheted material that gave followers even more glimpses of her sun-kissed skin as she walked down the beach, posed in the sand, and more.

-Lindsey’s followers couldn’t get enough of the smoking hot video post, and it racked up over 104,000 views within just 22 hours.
-The post also received 441 comments from Lindsey’s eager fans, who raced to the comments section to shower her with compliments.
-She also thrilled her fans with the caption, saying that it would be “nothing but skimpy bikinis and tropical vacations” once the self-isolation orders were lifted.
+Lindsey’s followers couldn’t get enough of the post, and it racked up over 104,000 views within just 22 hours.
+The update also received 441 comments from eager fans who raced to the comments section to shower her with compliments.
+She also thrilled her fans with the caption, saying that it would be “nothing but skimpy bikinis and tropical vacations” once the self-isolation orders are lifted.

 “Great!!
 But you are an ABSOLUTELY BREATHTAKING BEAUTY regardless!!
 I could NEVER get enough of you!!” one follower commented.